ShonBC/Perception_Project_2_Histogram_Equalization_and_Lane_Detection/README.md

     Program Summary:

-        Use hough transfrom for lane detection to mimic Warning systems used in Self Driving Cars.
+        Use hough transform for lane detection to mimic Warning systems used in Self Driving Cars.
         The program will do canny edge detection then isolate a region of interest.
         It then detects all lines and sorts them into right and left lanes by checking the slope of the lines and takes their average.
         Finally it overlays the detected lanes on the original video.